INSAT-2C

 INSAT-2C (also known as Indian National Satellite-2) was an Indian geostationary communications spacecraft.
 It is ISRO's third indigenous communications satellite.

 History

-It was launched by Ariane 44L from Guiana Space Centre, French Guiana in December 6, 1995.
-It was working properly for years, but in January 2013, it's communication C-band transponder collapsed.
+It was launched by Ariane 44L from Guiana Space Centre, French Guiana on December 6, 1995.
+It was working properly for years, but in January 2013, its communication C-band transponder collapsed.
 It was launched to improve communication facilities in Northeast India and Andaman and Nicobar Islands.

 Information

-It's mass during launch was 2,106 kg and dry mass was 946 kg.
+Its mass during launch was 2,106 kg and dry mass was 946 kg.
 It revolves around Geostationary orbit with altitude of 35,786 and longitude of 93.5 degree east.
-It's onboard power was 1,320 Watts with mission life of 7 years and its planned orbit life to be very long.
+Its onboard power was 1,320 Watts with mission life of 7 years and its planned orbit life to be very long.

 Capabilities

 It has capabilities like business communication, mobile satellite service and can make television outreach beyond boundary of India.